Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Experiments

 \textbf{Guided Evaluation over Unguided Critique.} In Evaluative Judgment, models generally performed better on CEU than on PM and SE.
 This suggests that models are more capable of guided, local evaluations (predicting the effect of a given change) than they are of unguided, global critiques that require them to independently apply an internal model of skill or ideal task progression.

-These findings mirror key challenges in robotics manipulations to some extent.
-The failures in visual grounding and temporal reasoning (Tiers 1-2) align with challenges in dynamic task execution, while the struggle with goal synthesis (Tier 3) is a bottleneck for long-horizon planning.
-Crucially, the lack of unguided critique (Tier 4) explains why robots require human intervention and lack true autonomy.
+\textbf{Insights for Improvement.} These findings mirror key challenges in robotics manipulations to some extent.
+The failures in visual grounding and temporal reasoning (Tiers 1\&2) align with challenges in complex dynamic task execution, while the struggle with goal synthesis (Tier 3) is a bottleneck for long-horizon planning.
+Crucially, the lack of unguided critique (Tier 4) explains why robots require human intervention for correction when manipulation fails.

+Consequently, we advocate for leveraging the proposed CFG-Bench to focus training on fine-grained dynamics and temporal logic, ensuring visual grounding serves actionable execution.
+Furthermore, to foster the foresight required for long-horizon planning, models need supervision that explicitly links atomic actions to global goals, and imitating intent is as important as imitating trajectories.
+Finally, true autonomy requires failure detection and critique mechanisms, transforming MLLMs from passive imitators into self-correct agents.
+SFT and error analysis in Sec.~\ref{sec:4.4} support these insights either.